geun/nellson-pre/README.md

-This is entity/component game framework based ash

-this is git tests

 Features
 ---------------------
 ### Macro based Entity / Component system

+This is entity/component game framework based ash(with ash-haxe)

 It will be defined metadata of entity by powerful haxe macro function. so that it don't need to look up component in entity.
 Just get metadata.

+change interanl ash to ash-haxe

 ### Cross Platform
-###
 ### Isometric
 ### Quadtree